 Another way of enriching data is by joining datasets — essentially, retrieving columns from one dataset or tab into a reference dataset.
 This is a key element of any analysis, but it can quickly become a nightmare when you have an abundance of sources.
 Luckily, some tools such as Dataiku allow you to blend data through a simplified process, by easily retrieving data or joining datasets based on specific, fine-tuned criteria.

 When collecting, preparing, and manipulating your data, you need to be extra careful not to insert unintended bias or other undesirable patterns into it.
 Indeed, the data that is used in building machine learning models and AI algorithms is often a representation of the outside world, and thus can be deeply biased against certain groups and individuals.
-One of the things that make people fear data and AI the most is that the algorithm isn’t able to recognize bias.
-As a result, when you train your model on biased data, it will interpret recurring bias as a decision to reproduce and not something to correct.
+When you train your model on biased data, it will interpret recurring bias as a decision to reproduce and not something to correct.
+Perhaps it’s no surprise that, according to a survey done by Dataiku and Databricks, 55% of AI Leaders report that fears around AI are justified and are more worried than excited about the future of AI.

 This is why an important part of the data manipulation process is making sure that the used datasets aren’t reproducing or reinforcing any bias that could lead to biased, unjust, or unfair outputs.
 Accounting for the machine learning model’s decision-making process and being able to interpret it is nowadays as important a quality for a data scientist, if not even more, as being able to build models in the first place.